Solar Impact answers your most frequently asked questions about installing solar for your home or business.

 Protect the environment and our county: Your solar electric system will reduce greenhouse gases and our dependence on foreign fuels.
 You’ll feel good knowing that you’re making a difference.

 Contact us today!
-By simply providing a recent utility bill, we can deliver a detailed report that shows how much you can reduce your monthly utility bill and what rebates and tax incentives you are eligible for.
+By simply providing a recent utility bill, we can deliver a detailed report that shows how much you can reduce your monthly energy bill and what rebates and tax incentives you are eligible for by going solar.
 Call us today!

 The best orientation for solar is SE to SW with South being the best.
 Southeast to Southwest orientations will result in only a slight annual energy reduction of 2% to 4%.
 We can even installs systems due West or East, but you can expect anywhere from 12% to 18% less production than a Southern orientation.
 If you have no shading issues, then adding a couple more solar modules to your system will compensate for these losses.